 Cream Compared to Cottage

 A better alternative to cream cheese is cottage cheese.
 It’s lighter and more healthy.
 Yet it cannot possibly replace your dog’s regular chow.
 Cottage cheese can provide extra protein for a recovering dog.

 In that sense, it’s superior and more useful.
 In any case, both cheeses shouldn’t cause too much alarm.
 If your dog accidentally ate a small amount, you don’t need to worry.
 It’s not toxic.

 Conclusion on Cream Cheese

-Your dog can probably eat some cream cheese, but we don’t recommend it.
+Your dog can eat some cream cheese, but it’s not the best choice.
 If you allow a pet to indulge a bit, watch for signs they can’t handle it.
-Cream cheese is very rich and also lacks what quality dog food can provide.
-Fido could very well be lactose intolerant.
+Cream cheese is rich and also lacks what quality dog food can provide.
+Fido could be lactose intolerant.
 Cream cheese may not agree with your dog’s stomach.